 2.5.2 Subsection 18(1) FSANZ also considered the three objectives in subsection 18(1) of the FSANZ Act during the assessment.
-2.5.2.1 Protection of public health and safety FSANZ undertook a safety assessment (SD1) and concluded there were no public health and safety issues associated with the use of the enzyme triacylglycerol lipase sourced from the genetically modified strain of T. reesei as a food processing aid for use in baking and other cereal-based processes.
-OFFICIAL Page 10 of 16 2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices The labelling considerations for the enzyme processing aid are discussed in section 2.3.2.
+OFFICIAL Page 10 of 16 2.5.2.1 Protection of public health and safety FSANZ undertook a safety assessment (SD1) and concluded there were no public health and safety issues associated with the use of the enzyme lysophospholipase, sourced from a genetically modified strain of T. reesei, as a food processing aid for use in starch processing, including the production of syrups.
+2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices The labelling considerations for the enzyme processing aid are discussed in section 2.3.2.
 2.5.2.3 The prevention of misleading or deceptive conduct There were no issues identified with this application relevant to this objective.
 2.5.3 Subsection 18(2) considerations FSANZ has also had regard to:

 • the need for standards to be based on risk analysis using the best available scientific evidence FSANZ used the best available scientific evidence to conduct the risk analysis which is provided in SD1 - Risk and technical assessment report.
 The applicant submitted a dossier of scientific studies as part of their application.
 Other technical information sourced by FSANZ, including scientific literature, was also used in assessing the application. • the promotion of consistency between domestic and international food standards There are no Codex Alimentarius Standards for processing aids or enzymes.
 However, the enzyme has been permitted for use in several countries overseas (see section 2.5.1.1).
 In addition, it meets international specifications for enzyme preparations i.e. the Joint FAO/WHO Expert Committee on Food Additives (JECFA) Compendium of Food Additive Specifications (FAO/WHO 2016) and the Food Chemicals Codex specifications for enzymes (Food Chemicals Codex 10th edition (2016)). • the desirability of an efficient and internationally competitive food industry As mentioned above, this enzyme is already permitted in several countries.
 Therefore, the approval for use of this enzyme would bring Australia and New Zealand into line with other jurisdictions where it is already authorised for use.
 In this way, Australia and New Zealand will remain competitive with other international markets.
 This will also help foster continued innovation and improvements in food manufacturing techniques and processes.
-The outcome of the risk assessment indicated that there are no public health and safety concerns associated with the production microorganism T. reesei or with using triacylglycerol lipase as a food processing aid in baking and other cereal-based processes.
+The outcome of the risk assessment indicated that there are no public health and safety concerns associated with the production microorganism T. reesei or with using lysophospholipase as a food processing aid in starch processing.
 It is therefore appropriate that Australian and New Zealand food industries are given the opportunity to benefit from the use of this enzyme with enhanced functionality.
-The applicant indicated that the enzyme has shown great potential in food manufacturing, and a letter of support from a leading supplier of bakery ingredients, with manufacturing facilities across Australia and New Zealand states that, from the scientific evidence provided, the application of the new enzyme in the baking industry in Australia looks exceptionally positive.
+The applicant has indicated that the enzyme has shown great potential in food manufacturing, and a letter of support from a leading agribusiness states that, based on first results presented to it, the use of this new enzyme in the starch industry (glucose filtration) OFFICIAL Page 11 of 16 looks quite promising.
 However, the domestic food industry will make their own economic decisions, taking into account the costs and benefits of using the new enzyme, to determine if it is of benefit to their particular businesss. • the promotion of fair trading in food FSANZ identified no issues relevant to this objective.